Barx: Etymology

 Tackling the etymology of the place name "Barx" is no simple matter and has caused heated controversy between scholars of Roman and Moorish languages and dialects.
 The place name occurs in many forms in ancient texts.
 Moorish scholars contend that the first name identified as connected with Barx is Bodj Aldjabal (the "tower of the mountains").
 Humbler beginnings come out of other associated words and Christian scholars favour Perxe …an old word meaning 'cabin' …corrupted into Berxe by Arab pronunciation.

 Tower or cabin, bordj or berxe, what is important is the fact that the historical existence of the name attests to the presence of a community with an ancestry that dates back to the first millennium.

-The long history of the village with its geographic isolation has caused two juxtaposed social attitudes to flourish alongside each other …the desire for contact with the outside world and a preference for the safety of isolation from it.
-Perched at a considerable height (some 1,300 feet above sea level) with respect to the whole natural district of the Commonwealth (or Mancomunitat) of Valldigna, Barx is the sole mountain community and this geographic semi-isolation has fostered a high degree of "cultural independence" and this is the key to understanding the peculiarity of the past and present of the village of Barx.
+The long history of the village and its geographic isolation have led to two juxtaposed social attitudes: a desire for contact with the outside world and a preference for isolation from it.
+Perched at a considerable height (some 1,300 feet above sea level) with respect to the whole natural district of the Commonwealth (or Mancomunitat) of Valldigna, Barx is the sole mountain community.
+This geographic semi-isolation has fostered a high degree of "cultural independence", which has been described as the key to understanding the peculiarity of the past and present of the village of Barx.